epics-containers/epics-containers.github.io/docs/explanations/whats_in.rst

 test beamline BL45P at Diamond Light Source.

 The benefit of this is that it will be live and constantly kept up to date with the latest developments.
-Also proven to work (**TODO** ref documentation on the DLS beamline Kubernetes infrastructure)
+Also proven to work, see `argus` for details of the DLS cluster which hosts this beamline.

 The downside is that it will only serve as an example; those without access to the beamline will not be able to run the code without getting errors.

-**TODO**: supply a demo beamline that is based purely on simulated devices so that anyone can experiment with Kubernetes for EPICS IOCs, this will be used in the tutorials to walk through deployment.
+**TODO**: we will supply a demo beamline that is based purely on simulated devices so that anyone can experiment with Kubernetes for EPICS IOCs, this will be used in the tutorials to walk through deployment.